spsforks/google-sanitizers-wiki/AddressSanitizerForMacImplementationDetails.md

 [AddressSanitizer](AddressSanitizer) sometimes needs to know the list of memory mappings in the process address space.
 There are two cases when it is necessary: to detect which image does a stack frame belong to, and to check whether any of the mapped libraries overlap with the shadow memory range at startup (this is possible if ASLR is on, see below).

-Initially we had been using an interface class from gperftools (http://code.google.com/p/gperftools/) that queried /proc/self/maps on Linux and emulated the same behaviour on Mac using the dyld API (_dyld\_get\_image_{name,header,vmaddr\_slide}()).
+Initially we had been using an interface class from gperftools (https://github.com/gperftools/gperftools/) that queried /proc/self/maps on Linux and emulated the same behavior on Mac using the dyld API (_dyld\_get\_image_{name,header,vmaddr\_slide}()).
 This means we can only get the list of images mapped by the process, not all the existing mappings.
 However this hadn’t been an issue, because the mappings that do not correspond to binary images typically do not contain program code (ASan can’t symbolize JITted code), and there are no such mappings at program startup.

-We've rewritten the gperftools code heavily now (http://llvm.org/viewvc/llvm-project/compiler-rt/trunk/lib/asan/asan_procmaps.h?view=markup), but it is still using the same API.
+We've rewritten the gperftools code heavily now (http://llvm.org/viewvc/llvm-project/compiler-rt/trunk/lib/sanitizer_common/sanitizer_procmaps.h?view=markup), but it is still using the same API.

-Currently [AddressSanitizer](AddressSanitizer) uses out-of-process symbolization performed by a Python script, asan\_symbolize.py, which looks for object+offset pairs in the crash logs and replaces them with symbol:file:line triples obtained from addr2line on Linux or atos on Mac OS.
-Because the report may contain stacks of memory allocation/deallocation that had happened in the past, it sometimes may be impossible to find the binary that contains a particular address (e.g. if it was in a library that had already been unloaded).
-We are aware of this problem and know how to fix it, but it hadn’t been noticed in the wild yet.

-### Runtime flags

-Runtime flags that affect ASan behavior can be passed via the `ASAN_OPTIONS` env var, e.g. `ASAN_OPTIONS=verbosity=1 ./program_name`.
-Mac OS-specific flags are listed below.
-  * `replace_cfallocator` (bool, default=1): replace the default CFAllocator.
-Since doing this correctly is rather complicated (see “Various problems”), new bugs in ASan can be sometimes worked around by setting `replace_cfallocator=0`;
-  * `mac_ignore_invalid_free` (bool, default=0): when an invalid pointer is being freed (currently via CFAllocatorDeallocate() or malloc\_zone\_free() only), print a warning instead of crashing.
-This also may be useful to work around newer bugs.

 ### Various problems

 #### `memcpy()` and `memmove()`

 [AddressSanitizer](AddressSanitizer) wraps `memcpy()` and `memmove()` in order to check that the memory regions being accessed are addressable, and that the parameters of `memcpy()` do not overlap.
-It turns out that on Mac OS 10.7 `memcpy()` and `memmove()` are the same function (see http://code.google.com/p/address-sanitizer/issues/detail?id=34), so wrapping both of them makes us do the checks twice and report overlapping parameters for `memmove()` as well.
-To avoid this, we wrap only `memmove()` on non-Snow Leopard systems (http://llvm.org/viewvc/llvm-project/compiler-rt/trunk/lib/asan/asan_mac.cc?view=markup).

-#### Address space layout randomization (ASLR)

-Address space layout randomization is a security method that prevents attacks relying on a particular addresses of the application and library segments.
-Because the application is loaded before `__asan_init()` is called, any of its segments may intersect with the shadow memory ranges, which is likely to result in incorrect behavior (the `mmap()` and `mprotect()` calls setting up the memory will corrupt the data or the code of the app).
-Because [AddressSanitizer](AddressSanitizer) is intended to be used by software developers, it should be safe to disable ASLR for the program built with [AddressSanitizer](AddressSanitizer).

-On OS X 10.6 ASLR is really aggressive, so even the smallest 32-bit application is very likely to intersect with the shadow.
-The randomization can be disabled with the DYLD\_NO\_PIE env var, which is being set manually by the users (http://code.google.com/p/address-sanitizer/issues/detail?id=29 is the corresponding bug).
-We haven’t faced any problems with ASLR on 10.7, thus we didn’t need to disable it, although there is a known method to do so: http://reverse.put.as/2011/08/11/how-gdb-disables-aslr-in-mac-os-x-lion/

-#### Slow shutdown on 64-bit apps

-[AddressSanitizer](AddressSanitizer) needs to mmap one eighth of the address space available to the client program, which is 16 Tb on the 64-bit systems.
-Mapping such a big amount of memory bloats the virtual page table and causes the page lookup operations to take more time.
-As a result, the process shutdown may take up to half a second (and probably more on slower machines).
-This should not be a big problem for real world applications, but our test suite that forks hundreds of child processes becomes rather slow.
-We’ve reported the bug to Apple, see http://openradar.appspot.com/10699643.

-#### `CFStringCreateCopy()`

-`CFStringCreateCopy()` is a function for copying CFString instances.
-Normally it does not copy constant strings (http://opensource.apple.com/source/CF/CF-476.19/CFString.c), but if the default CoreFoundation allocator is replaced using `CFAllocatorSetDefault()`, it starts to.
-We believe this is incorrect (Apple Radar bug 11164715 (on Google Code) filed, see also http://openradar.appspot.com/11164715), but since [AddressSanitizer](AddressSanitizer) replaces the default allocator, we still have to deal with it (http://code.google.com/p/address-sanitizer/issues/detail?id=10)
-We wrap `CFStringCreateCopy()` in the ASan runtime library and check if its second argument is a constant string.
-If it is, we return it as is, otherwise the original `CFStringCreateCopy()` is called.

-#### Wrapping `__CFInitialize()`

-For some applications (e.g. Chromium built in the shared library mode) either `CFAllocatorSetDefault()` (on Snow Leopard) or `CFAllocatorCreate()` (on Lion) called from `__asan_init()` may crash because the default system allocator hasn’t been initialized properly.
-To avoid this, we have to replace the default CFAllocator strictly after `__CFInitialize()` has been called already.
-We wrap `__CFInitialize()` and check whether `kCFAllocatorSystemDefault` is initialized in `__asan_init()`.
-If it is, the default allocator is replaced in `__asan_init()`, otherwise it’s done in the `__CFInitialize()` wrapper.

-See http://code.google.com/p/address-sanitizer/issues/detail?id=87 for more details.
+Such kind of bugs doesn't apply to OS X, where `memcpy()` is an alias to `memmove()`.
+Therefore we only need to wrap `memmove()` on OS X.